 Five national tribal meetings or teleconferences, five regional tribal meetings or teleconferences (e.g., Regional Tribal Operations Committee), were held during the consultation period, April 20 through June 20, 2017.
 After the close of the consultation period to signature of the final rule, the agencies continued to give updates at national or regional teleconferences and meetings, held an in-person tribal workshop in March 2018, and hosted four in-person tribal discussion forums during the public comment period.
 The agencies also held leader-to-leader consultation teleconferences/meetings or staff-level teleconferences with 21 individual tribes.
 A summary report of tribal consultation and engagement for this rulemaking is available below.

 Tribal Consultation Letters

-Forty-four (44) comment letters were submitted as part of the Tribal consultation process, and additional letters may still be pending.
-Two tribes submitted follow-up comment letters.
+Forty-five (45) comment letters were submitted as part of the Tribal consultation process.
+Three tribes submitted supplemental comment letters.
 This total count includes letters from:

 - 34 individual tribes

 - 7 state/regional/national tribal groups or fish commissions that represent multiple tribes

 All letters received in this tribal consultation effort are published online and are linked below by EPA Region.
 They are also available in the docket for the Step 2 proposed rule.